X-linked agammaglobulinemia care at Mayo Clinic

 Analysis of your DNA can reveal whether you have the inherited gene that causes XLA.
 The Department of Clinical Genomics can help you understand how a genetically based disorder such as XLA affects you or your child and your family.

 Mayo Clinic doctors are experienced in diagnosing and treating people with XLA.
 Doctors work closely with you to provide the most appropriate care for you or your child, focusing on decreasing the frequency and the severity of infections.
-Doctors trained in primary immunodeficiency disorders care for children and adults with XLA and other immune system disorders.
+Doctors trained in primary immunodeficiency care for children and adults with XLA and other immune system disorders.

 Expertise and rankings